ruigaohank/unboxed_ecommerce/README.md

 * The performance of the loyalty program is especially strong in North America, the only region where loyalty customers surpassed non-loyalty customers in across all key metrics (AOV, order count, and revenue) in 2022.

 ### Product performance
-* Overall, 4 out of the company's 8 product offerings account for **96%** of total revenue.
+* Overall, 4 out of the company's 8 product offerings account for **96%** of the total revenue earned across all years.
 Two of these products (Apple Airpods Headphones and the 27in 4K Gaming Monitor) drive 67% of all sales and 63% of total revenue.
 The Apple Airpods Headphones are the company's best-selling product, accounting for 45% of all sales for a total revenue of $7.7M.
 Revenue-wise, the 27in 4K Gaming Monitor is the most profitable product, accounting for $9.9M in total revenue.

 * Higher-ticket items (laptops and phones) have the highest refund rates, potentially due to the fact that customers are more likely to seek out a refund when they are unsatisfied with an expensive product.
 ---